zcaceres/MPC/Student-Handbook/StudentHandbook.md

 [Here's a link to our resources for Visiting Professors]()

 ####Writing Tutors
+Your writing tutor is there to help you whip your writing into shape.
+They'll lead the Writer's Workshop and they're available to help you when you need it.

+> “Self-education is, I firmly believe, the only kind of education there is.” ― Isaac Asimov

 ##Internships
 The MPC requires all students to pursue an internship in their second year.
 Internships may be taken in either term, or both.
 Internships can also be pursued in the third year, if necessary.
 Internships may be paid or unpaid.